top of page

 TRPA_Home_CBO_1500x1500.webp

-This public scoping period will remain open through March 16, 2026.
-Please submit written comments to housing@trpa.gov on the scope of the environmental analysis including any impacts that should be considered in the study.
+This public scoping period closed on March 16, 2026.
+Submitted written comments on the scope of the environmental analysis including any impacts that should be considered in the study will be reviewed.
 Next, TRPA will release a summary of input along with an EIS scope.
 We plan to work on a draft EIS through the spring and release a public draft in the summer.
 Community members will have an opportunity to comment on the public draft during the summer, and TRPA will prepare a final draft through Fall 2026 for consideration in early 2027.

 When can I get involved?